CominAtYou/CominAtYou/README.md

 ## Hi there!

-I'm a soon-to-be CS student student who spends most of my time working on random projects that I come up with on a whim, or sometimes contributing to others' projects that I find useful.
+I'm a CS student student who spends most of my time working on random projects that I come up with on a whim, or sometimes contributing to others' projects that I find useful.

 ## Things I use
 I prefer a variety of languages and frameworks for my projects, but mainly use: